Karadzov00/Online-Library-Web-Application-MEAN-Stack-/README.md

 # Online-Library-Web-Application-MEAN-Stack-

 This is an online library management system project built using Node.js, Angular, MongoDB, and Express.js.
-It provides user authentication and authorization functionality and supports three types of users: reader, moderator, and admin.
+It provides user authentication and authorization functionality and supports three types of users:
+- reader
+- moderator
+- admin

 The system allows users to manage books, borrow and return books, and perform various library-related operations.

 ## Project Structure
 The project is organized into two main directories: frontend and backend.